JabinTasnimUrmy/raft.tla/README.md

 TLC command line parameters: -coverage 1

-For MySpec we obtain this trace that invalidates LeaderCommitted fake invariant.
+For MyNetAggSpec we obtain this trace that invalidates LeaderCommitted fake invariant.

 With this Init
 /\  commitIndex = [r1 |-> 1, r2 |-> 1, r3 |-> 1]